-There is a train from Prague to Beroun every half hour, and this journey take about 40 minutes.
+There is a train from Prague to Beroun every half hour, and this journey takes about 40 minutes.
 When you arrive in Beroun, you will need to change to the train to Křivoklát.
-You then simply have to walk for 10 minutes to reach the castle.
-Make sure you make a note of when the trains depart back to Beroun when you arrive though – one goes just before midday, and the others are in the afternoon.
-You can also book excursion online.
+You then have to walk for 10 minutes to reach the castle.
+Make sure you make a note of when the trains depart back to Beroun when you arrive, though – one goes just before midday, and the others are in the afternoon.
+You can also book an excursion online.

 It is 240 CZK, but you can save money if you take a Czech tour instead (this costs 190 CZK).
 If you grab a guidebook, you’ll be fine with this.

 May-September – Tuesday-Sunday, 9am-12pm & 1pm-5pm; April and October – Tuesday-Sunday, 10am-4pm; November-December – Saturday-Sunday, 10am-3pm; January-March – Monday-Saturday, 10am-3pm